+Table 31 - Led Registers generics

 Address advancer - Recieves an initial address from the wishbone slave and advances it every new valid cycle, hence when there is a rising edge of the STB_I signal and CYC_I =’1’.
 It is a generic unit that is placed inside the led_registers unit.